 One thing that makes the guitar great is the playing fluency of the fretboard.
 There are 12 semitones and then at the 12th fret it starts over at a higher octave.

 With so many different combinations of notes it makes playing easy in every key.
 To determine how many octaves on a 6 string guitar depends on the length of the guitar neck.

 On a 6 string guitar that is tuned to standard tuning, and has 24 frets there are four octaves.
 As aforementioned in this post.

 When you hear an Octave it sounds the same because of the harmonics of the notes.
 The octave gives a nice ringing sound that gives the music that you are playing life and energy.

 To summarize, to really learn the guitar inside and out.
 First you need to learn the notes, and then you can learn how to find notes using the octave forms.

 By learning the different forms, you can know in an instance where the notes are that you need to play the song.

-I recommend that you take the tools that are offered here for free and learn how to get around the fretboard.
+I recommend that you take the tools that are offered here.
+And learn how to get around the fretboard.
 Take your time to learn it.

 It may seem daunting at first but you will find that learning the notes will improve your playing.
 Start to learn one string at a time.